 Why You Should Get a Prenuptial Agreement in Delaware County, PA

-As an experienced Philadelphia pre-marital agreements lawyer, I have always emphasized the importance of a prenuptial agreement.
+As an experienced Delaware County pre-marital agreements attorney, I have always emphasized the importance of a prenuptial agreement.
 A pre-marital agreement, also known as a prenuptial, ante-nuptial or a pre-nuptial agreement, is a legal document that is signed and agreed upon by both parties before legally entering into marriage.
 These documents are in no way mandatory to get married, but many couples are increasingly entering into such an agreement so that there is a strong safeguard in place should anything happen.

 A recent article by Associated Press writer Candice Choi beautifully explains why a prenuptial agreement, or a "prenup" as it is commonly known, is a smart money move.
 Choi explains that with so many more blended families and dual income households these days, family finances have become an extremely complex issue.
 A prenuptial agreement, says Choi, can minimize the potential for a messy divorce by spelling out each party’s rights to assets brought into the marriage as well as those acquired as a couple.

 Although the last thing a couple wants to think about is a Pennsylvania divorce, statistically, the odds are stacked up against marriage.
 About 40 percent of marriages in recent years have ended in divorce.
 So, if you are getting married, here are some things to consider:

 - How much will it cost?

 - What are the areas a prenuptial agreement should cover?